 4) Freedom of Participation: No member of the group is required to participate in activities, answer questions, say, or do something if this is uncomfortable or causes strong resistance.
 Under any circumstances you can express your discomfort and refuse to start or continue.
 You also agree not to exert any pressure on people who do not take part in exercises or activities, or are cautious and moderate in their participation.
 If you have strong reservations about a practice, contact the facilitator, which may indicate an alternative activity.
 You are firmly invited to abstain from anything that is not the result of your total consent, even if the whole group has no problem in doing so.
 There are no majorities or hierarchies regarding your security and what counts is what is right for you, as long as it also honours the security of others.
 This means contacting the facilitator if you feel something is wrong or uncomfortable.
 If you are unable to take responsibility for your health, safety and will, and to express yourself in transparency in situations where you are compromised, immediately contact the facilitator or abstain from attending the seminar.

 5) Boundaries: If you feel that your physical or mental physical space is uncomfortable because of physical contact, proximity or involvement in conversations with others, move away, ask the person in question to get away, not to touch you or stop talking, etc. You are aware that healing work involves expressing your No and Yes without inhibitions and realizing it if you are unable to do so.
 If there is a conflict between No and Yes, it is a No and expressing No can allow you to get out of the conflict state.
 If you receive a No from someone, you accept it completely, without asking or insisting.
 No means NO!
-To question a No, insisting on receiving consensus, trying to change someone’s mind even if they appear uncertain, can be considered a formof abuse, unless you are required to do so by the law.
+To question a No, insisting on receiving consensus, trying to change someone’s mind even if they appear uncertain, can be considered a form of abuse.

 6) Violence, abuse or intimidation: No violence to oneself, others, or the environment.
 Whoever acts violently towards people or things or threatens to do so will be expelled.
 You are aware that in rituals and cathartic practices, drama and theatrical and shamanic expressions, when the facilitator points to it, the expression of intense emotions and aggression is sometimes contemplated and encouraged for technical and artistic purposes, yet never with explicit manifestations among the participants.
 Expressions involving physical contact are possible only if preceded by related negotiations and always in accordance with general physical contact arrangements.